 But NEVER state in your online profiles that you’re job-hunting.

-Although LinkedIn has become an accepted networking tool for business-building (not just job search), your current employer may suspect any activity of yours on LinkedIn.
+Although LinkedIn has become an accepted networking tool for career management and business-building (not just job search), your current employer may suspect any activity of yours on LinkedIn.

-I always advise my clients to have a ready explanation for why they’re updating their LinkedIn, or any other online profile, and why they’re suddenly active on social networks.
+I always advise my clients to have a ready explanation for why they’re updating their LinkedIn profile, or any other online profile, and why they’re suddenly active on social networks.

 Conversely, don’t let this threat keep you from building an online presence and using social media for your job search.